aquilesC/aquiles.me/content/index.md

 Or these are some of the topics that have occupied a lot of my mind in the past and present:

 - [[extracellular vesicles]]: there's plenty of new biology to be discovered, but it'll required a systems-biology type of approach.
 It's a field full of potential.
-- [[Entrepreneruship for scientists]] which relates very closely to [[technolgy transfer]].
+- [[Entrepreneurship for scientists]] which relates very closely to [[technolgy transfer]].
 I'm deeply reflecting how to increase the value and impact of research results.